hindu-comm/weblogs/manasataramgini/2008/11/2008-11-27_the-mohammedan-invasion-of-bharata-nov-26-27-2008.md

 attacks, including by Hindu supremacists masquerading as jihadis.
 One of the Mumbai attackers, presumed to be Islamists, was photographed wearing a sacred Hindu thread around his wrist.”*
-So the mlechCha insinuates that this was actually a Hindu plot\!
+So the mlechCha insinuates that this was actually a Hindu plot!
 *“However long it takes to uncover the roots of this assault on Indian pluralism and regional détente, what matters now is that the Indian government does not overreact.”*
-It is OK for the mlechCha with not even a shred of evidence to go to Iraq and kill Moslems as he pleases but the black-skinned Hindoo should shut up and put up\!
+It is OK for the mlechCha with not even a shred of evidence to go to Iraq and kill Moslems as he pleases but the black-skinned Hindoo should shut up and put up!
 Let us not forget that two of the Ghazis may have come from Bradfordistan or some such place.

 From a AP report: